hnyz979/Open-Snakes-for-strip-like-object-segmentation/README.md

-# Open-Snakes-for-strip-like-object-segmentation
+# Open Snakes for strip like object segmentation
-Snakes for Segmentation of Strip-like Object (Intima Media Borders) with Different Morphologies and Dynamics
+Snakes for segmentation of strip-like object (take intima media borders in ultrasound sequences as an example) with different morphologies and dynamics.